 Refractory Metals for Fuel Cladding

 Refractory metals and alloys are well known for their extraordinary resistance to heat and wear.
-Key requirement to withstand high temperatures is a high melting point and stable mechanical properties (e.g., high hardness) even at high temperatures.
+The key requirement to withstand high temperatures is a high melting point and stable mechanical properties (e.g., high hardness) even at high temperatures.
 The most common refractory metals include five elements: niobium and molybdenum of the fifth period and tantalum, tungsten, and rhenium of the sixth period.
-They all share some properties, including a melting point above 2000 °C and high hardness at room temperature.
-Poor low-temperature fabricability and extreme oxidability at high temperatures are main disadvantages of most refractory metals.
-Application of these metals requires a protective atmosphere or coating.
+They share some properties, including a melting point above 2000 °C and high hardness at room temperature.
+Poor low-temperature fabricability and extreme oxidability at high temperatures are the main disadvantages of most refractory metals.
+The application of these metals requires a protective atmosphere or coating.

-In 2012, EPRI initiated an independent research project with conceptual designs of coated molybdenum alloy as an ATF cladding to achieve accident resistance to a temperature range of 1,200–1,500°C. Molybdenum (Mo) is a candidate because of its very high melting point (2623°C) and its high strength at elevated temperatures.
-At the same time, Mo and its alloys are known to be susceptible to the formation of volatile MoO3 in oxidizing environments at temperatures > 600°C. Therefore, this research programme uses a composite design in which the Mo alloy cladding is covered with an outer protective coating of either a Zr-alloy or an Al-containing alloy.
+In 2012, EPRI initiated an independent research project with conceptual designs of coated molybdenum alloy as an ATF cladding to achieve accident resistance to a temperature range of 1,200–1,500°C. Molybdenum (Mo) is a candidate because of its high melting point (2623°C) and high strength at elevated temperatures.
+At the same time, Mo and its alloys are known to be susceptible to forming volatile MoO3 in oxidizing environments at temperatures > 600°C. Therefore, this research program uses a composite design in which the Mo alloy cladding is covered with an outer protective coating of either a Zr-alloy or an Al-containing alloy.

 The Zr-alloy lined Mo-cladding is anticipated to possess sufficient corrosion and hydriding resistance for the current fuel burnup limit and beyond.
 The fully metallic Mo–Zr and Mo–FeCrAl duplex claddings are anticipated to achieve accident tolerance by forming a protective oxide during an accident.
-The thin Zr-alloy coating will be completely oxidized to ZrO2 as the temperature reaches 1,000°C or higher.
-With proper alloying, the ZrO2 will maintain its integrity and stability and provide protection to the underlining Mo-alloy.
-A thin FeCrAl coating is highly corrosion resistant in LWR coolants due to formation of a chromium-rich protective oxide, mainly Cr2O3.
-In high temperature steam, FeCrAl is highly corrosion resistant due to the formation of a thin aluminum rich oxide, Al2O3.
-FeCrAl alloys consist of mainly iron, chromium (20–30%) and aluminium (4–7.5 %).
-These alloys are known under the trademark Kanthal, which is a family of iron-chromium-aluminium (FeCrAl) alloys used in a wide range of resistance and high-temperature applications.
+The thin Zr-alloy coating will completely oxidize to ZrO2 as the temperature reaches 1,000°C or higher.
+The ZrO2 will maintain its integrity and stability with proper alloying and protect the underlining Mo alloy.
+A thin FeCrAl coating is highly corrosion resistant in LWR coolants due to the formation of a chromium-rich protective oxide, mainly Cr2O3.
+FeCrAl is highly corrosion resistant in high-temperature steam due to the formation of a thin aluminum-rich oxide, Al2O3.
+FeCrAl alloys consist mainly of iron, chromium (20–30%), and aluminium (4–7.5 %).
+These alloys are known under the trademark Kanthal, a family of iron-chromium-aluminium (FeCrAl) alloys used in a wide range of resistance and high-temperature applications.

 Molybdenum is highly resistant to oxidation in high-purity or reducing steam.
-Therefore, the lined molybdenum-cladding is anticipated to maintain good integrity in the event of steam ingress into a failed fuel rod, as well as under a design-basis LOCA.
-In the event the outer coating is locally removed, such as due to grid-to-rod fretting, localised corrosion of molybdenum cladding may occur.
+Therefore, the lined molybdenum cladding is anticipated to maintain good integrity in the event of steam ingress into a failed fuel rod and under a design-basis LOCA.
+If the outer coating is locally removed, such as grid-to-rod fretting, localized corrosion of molybdenum cladding may occur.